-This slow cooker turkey recipe is the easiest, safest way of getting a moist, succulent turkey for Thanksgiving dinner or Christmas.
-Like all crockpot or slow cooker recipes, this one is also simple and requires you to work less than you would when traditionally cooking an entire turkey.
+This crock pot whole turkey recipe is the easiest, safest way of getting a moist, succulent turkey for Thanksgiving dinner or Christmas.
+Like all crockpot or slow cooker recipes, this one is simple and requires you to work less than you would when traditionally cooking an entire turkey.

-Cooking a whole turkey in the crockpot first and then broiling it for a short time ensures a perfect turkey with juicy meat and delicious crispy skin.
+Cooking a whole turkey in the crockpot and then broiling it briefly ensures a perfect turkey with juicy meat and delicious crispy skin.

-And I have two other recipes for cooking an absolutely amazing whole turkey: Dutch Oven Turkey and Red Wine Turkey.
+I also have two other recipes for cooking an absolutely amazing whole turkey: Dutch Oven Turkey and Red Wine Turkey.
 Or make Slow Cooker Turkey Wings or Slow Cooker Turkey Legs with Gravy.

 Jump to recipe